Functional Diffusion Maps: Functional Data Analysis

-\subsubsection{Functional data representation}
+\subsection{Functional data representation}

-Although each function $x_i$ consists of infinitely many values $x_i(t)$ with $t \in \mathcal{J}$, in practice we only observe a finite set of function values in a set of arguments that are not necessarily equidistant or equal for all functions~\cite{Florence_FPCA}.
+Although each function $x_i$ consists of infinitely many values $x_i(t)$ with $t \in [a,b]$, in practice we only observe a finite set of function values in a set of arguments that are not necessarily equidistant or equal for all functions~\cite{Florence_FPCA}.
 A main problem representing functional data is that we can not directly retrieve the underlying function and we need to work with the functions using specific approaches: working directly with discrete data or transforming it into a function using a basis function expansion.
 We will briefly sketch below both approaches (for a throughout explanation the reader can refer to~\cite{Ramsay_FDA}).

-The first approach is the most common as it consists in using directly the observed values of the functions and it does not require any additional adjustment or assumption.
+The first approach consists in using directly the observed values of the functions and it does not require any additional adjustment or assumption.
 Let $\{x_i(t)\}_{i=1}^N$ be $N$ underlying functions from which we have obtained our data $\mathrm{x}_i = ( x_i(t_1), \dotsc,x_i(t_M))^{\top}$; we denote our set of data as the $N \times M$ matrix defined as